Dust and gas emission from cometary nuclei: the case of comet 67P/Churyumov-Gerasimenko: Results for comet 67P/Churyumov-Gerasimenko

 \subsection{Sunlight driven activity model}

 A direct comparison with Rosetta observations requires considering the solar illumination condition and spacecraft position with respect to the comet.
+Within the homogeneous activity model, the only adjustable parameter is the dust-gas interaction parameter $\alpha$, which translates to the dust grain size, see eq.~(\ref{eq:alphagas}).
 We construct a directional sunlight model using the sun-comet vector obtained from the HORIZON ephemeris file of the heliocentric position of the comet.
 The shape model is then rotated to align the rotation axis with the pole location in Tab.~\ref{tab:cometprop}.
 Any precession of the rotation axis or change in rotation period due to torque acting on the comet is neglected.
-For the given day of the observation we rotate the shape model around its rotation axis to match the light conditions of the NAVCAM image frames published in \cite{RosettaBlog}, for which no exact time stamp information is given.
-The published NAVCAM images have been processed by ESA to enhance the visibility of dust and jet structures.
-For a direct comparison, we compute the comet shadow on itself and the shadow on emitted dust particles.
-In addition, we use a sunlight-driven activity model for dust emission and remove all dust trajectories that originate from shadowed surface cells.
-This simplified model neglects border effects at the day/night terminator and thermal inertia, leading to a prolonged activity in previously illuminated areas.
-For the demonstration of the collimation effect, this simplified activity model suffices in the vicinity of the nucleus where dust spends about 1~h (see Fig.~\ref{fig:forces}), compared to the cometary rotation period of 12~h.
+For the given time of observation we determine Rosetta's viewpoint and the sub-solar point from the archived SPICE (Spacecraft, Planet, Instrument, Camera, Events) data of the Rosetta mission and compute the solar illumination on the surface.
+We restrict the dust emitting sources with a sunlight-driven activity model and remove all dust trajectories that originate from shadowed surface cells.
+This simplified model neglects any decline of the gas density at the day/night terminator and any thermal inertia, leading to a prolonged activity in previously illuminated areas rotating into the night hemisphere.
+For the demonstration of the collimation effect and the bending of jets within 20~km from the nucleus, we do not take into account that during the dust emission new surface areas get illuminated and contribute to the column density, since the dust spends about 1~h (Fig.~\ref{fig:forces}) within the 20~km zone around the nucleus, which is significantly less compared to the cometary rotation period of 12~h.\\ If the dust velocity near the surface is small, the dust trajectories bend strongly due to the Coriolis effect \cite{Kramer2015,Kramer2015b}.
+This is the case for a reduced gas-dust interaction (for instance by a reduced gas density in the shaded areas) and seen in observation and simulation for jets originating from the shaded surface areas (Fig.~\ref{fig:night}).